alehuari/Taller_Github/README.md

 # Taller_Github

 ##testrepo
 ##Editing the file
-Its mardown file in this repository
+Its markdown file in this repository